nasa/opera-sds-int/vnv-test-framework/README.md

 ## Quick Start

-This guide provides a quick way to get started with OPERA DIST-S1 testing.
+This guide provides a quick way to get started with OPERA V&V testing.

 ### Requirements